 Unfortunately, Xiaomi hasn’t been consistent with its A-series offerings.
 The most recent device in the line is the Xiaomi Mi A3, which launched in 2019.
-Thanks to the Android One program, this phone is running Android 10 with Android 11 slowly rolling out.
+Thanks to the Android One program, this phone is running Android 11.
 However, its hardware wasn’t close to high-end even in 2019 so it will seem pretty weak compared to the phones of today.

 If you love Xiaomi hardware but dislike MIUI, the A-series is for you.
 Hopefully, the company will continue to update this line with new products.